neondatabase/website/content/docs/guides/solid-start.md

 ## Configure the Postgres client

-There a multiple ways to make server side requests with SolidStart.
+There a multiple ways to make server-side requests with SolidStart.
 See below for the different implementations.

 ### Server-Side Data Loading